dogboydog/dogboydog.github.io/wiki/FunKey_Wiki_Suggestion_Center.md

 # FunKey Wiki Suggestion Center

-From The FunKey Wiki

 The Suggestion Center lists user suggestions of emulators, games, and utilities that could be ported to or developed for the FunKey S.

 If you have a suggestion that has not been listed here or wish to discuss your support or opposition to a listed suggestion, you may do so by typing in the text box below and selecting the "New section" button.
 This will automatically create a new section on this page's talk page, in which you may further specify your suggestion.
 When you are finished entering the details of your suggestion, select the "Save changes" button below the input field.
 If you wish to be notified if your suggestion receives a reply, you are encouraged to first log in and subsequently sign your post with ~~~~.

-Alternatively, you may also submit FunKey S suggestions to the FunKey Team via [email](mailto:support@funkey-project.com) or the [FunKey Community Discord Server](/wiki/FunKey_Community_Discord_Server "FunKey Community Discord Server").
+Alternatively, you may also submit FunKey S suggestions to the FunKey Team via [email](mailto:support@funkey-project.com) or the [FunKey Community Discord Server](/wiki/FunKey_Community_Discord_Server.md "FunKey Community Discord Server").

 ## Contents